factom-protocol/FIS/FIS/DID.md

 Purpose: A valid entry of this type signifies that the chain should stop being parsed using its currently declared version, and from this point forward be parsed according to the rules of the new version.
+Currently the only used methodSpec version is 0.1.0 and no newer version has been created.

 Resolution Rules: